murar8/stm32-HD44780/README.md

 ## Installation

 This library is meant to be used in projects that employ the stm32 HAL library.
 The easiest way to include the library in your project is to simply copy `HD44780.h` to your include directory and `HD44780.c` to your source directory.
+The aforementioned files can be downloaded from the [releases](https://github.com/murar8/stm32-HD44780/releases) page.

 ## API documentation